rcosteira79/jasper2/_drafts/glideing-your-way-into-recyclerview-state-invalidation.md

 This was the question I asked myself for three days.
 My `RecyclerView` had an ID, and my data was cached and ready on time, so what could be wrong?

 I tried everything I could think of.
-Removing`setHasFixedSize(true)` from the `RecyclerView` setup, removing animations, setting things up in different lifecycle methods and in different combinations, persisting everything...
-I even saved and restored the state manually at one point, but was not happy at all with the result.
+Removing`setHasFixedSize(true)` from the `RecyclerView` setup, removing animations, `RecyclerView.Adapter` instead of `ListAdapter`, `StaggeredGridLayout` instead of `GridLayout`, setting things up in different lifecycle methods and in different combinations, persisting everything...
+I even saved and restored the state manually at one point, but was not happy at all with the result (UI flickering).
 Going through the `RecyclerView`'s code, I could see that its state was indeed being saved and correctly retrieved, but later invalidated.
 I hadn't felt this mad at Android for years!

 As I was close to give up on fixing the bug and on my software engineering career in general, I began browsing Slack channels.
 In one specific channel, I found something that [Jon F Hancock](https://twitter.com/JonFHancock) said when trying to help someone else with a different `RecyclerView` problem: